NotTotal/Total-Skyrim-Overhaul/README.md

 How do I update to a later version?
 - All you have to do is rerun wabbajack with the new version of the installer.
 If you have the downloads wabbajack will hash everything, download any new mods, and make the necessary changes in your install folder.
 You do not need to recopy the game folder files unless they have changed.

+My character's hair/eyebrows/beard has weird texture issues
+- You need to use High Poly Head and non-vanilla hair/eyebrows/beard (HPH has duplicates made for HPH)

 How do I use High Poly Head?
 - In racemenu search for “face part” and move the slider.
 HPH will work on any pre existing presets that you have, but you will need to use HPH's eyebrows.